-- The two term tests will take place during the lab time with tentative dates as October 8 and November 5.
+- The two term tests will take place during the lab time with tentative dates as February 12 and March 12.
 Should one of these dates change, you will be informed in advance.
 The tests will be 90 minutes in length.
 The questions will require you to write solutions; part marks will be given accordingly.
-As each term test date approaches, I will provide you with information about what you are required to know for the test. - Should you miss one test, you will be assigned a grade of zero unless you: - 1. provide a valid excuse with acceptable documentation, - 2. notify me within 48 hours of the scheduled test (phone and e-mail are fine).
+As each term test date approaches, I will provide you with information about what you are required to know for the test. - There are no makeup tests. - The final exam and term tests are closed book and only non-programmable calculators are permitted. - Should you miss one test, you will be assigned a grade of zero unless you: - 1. provide a valid excuse with acceptable documentation, - 2. notify me within 48 hours of the scheduled test (phone and e-mail are fine).